jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_6_Data_Aquisition.md

 The line **vdb-validate** automates the process of checking **md5-sums**

 **!!
 Common pitfall:** the number one reason vdb-validate doesn't come out ok - Error on SRA's side.
-So just stay calm.
+So stay calm.

 ## Start a downloads project